codewithgulam/codrops-libre/README.md

+# Code - Using Markup and Stylesheets and Tailwind and javascript.....

-# Libre - a responsive single page app template for collection management projects.
+# Libre - A responsive single page app template for collection management projects.

 ![Libre Screenshot](./screenshot.png)